VAT In The UK | VAT Registration & Common VAT Terms

 VAT, or Value Added Tax, can be complicated to understand and an area of concern for small and medium-sized businesses.
 If you are reading this then it is safe to assume that you are looking for some clear answers.

-In our beginner’s guide to VAT, we will gently guide you through the essentials and simply explain common terms you will encounter when running your business in 2021.
+In our beginner’s guide to VAT, we will gently guide you through the essentials and simply explain common terms you will encounter when running your business.

 What is VAT?

 Introduced to the UK on April 1, 1973, VAT is a tax added to most non-essential products and services by the companies that provide them.
 It replaced a consumption tax called Purchase Tax, which was levied at different rates depending on goods’ luxuriousness.

 The adoption of VAT was a consequence of the UK joining the European Economic Community at the start of 1973.
 The Conservative Chancellor Lord Barber, at the time, set a single VAT rate (10%) on most goods and services.

 The Office for Budget Responsibility forecast VAT payments to raise £136.6 billion in 2019-20, which averages out at around £4,800 per household a year.
 It is the third-highest source of tax for HM Revenue and Customs (HMRC), just behind income tax and National Insurance contributions, although it is close to overtaking the latter.

 VAT is not a cost to businesses themselves since the customer pays it.
 Your business, if VAT registered, will collect and pay it on behalf of the government, effectively making you an unpaid tax collector.